FranciscoZacarias/fz_std/README.md

 void application_init() {
 }

 // Run every tick.
-Return false to exit. void application_tick() {
+void application_tick() {
 }

 ```

-See `example.c` for examples on how to:
+See `example.c` for examples on how to use.
+Includes:
   - Create and launch window (bare metal win32)
   - Launch terminal application (not mutually exclusive with windows)
   - Attach OpenGL context